The DVSA plan to rebuild: the UK government’s COVID-19 recovery strategy

 To help keep you, your pupils and motorcycle examiners stay safe, we’ve ordered PPE for all examiners.
 This includes face coverings and gloves.

-Since the start of pandemic, there has been a high demand for this type of equipment.
+Since the start of the pandemic, there has been a high demand for this type of equipment.
 Like many organisations, we’ve had to wait for supplies to become available.

 Understanding which motorcycle examiners will be available